senorcodecat/tots/readme.md

 # TOTS
-a cute little social network you can run yourself
+a cute little social network

+* share short thoughts and pics
+* follow friends
+* fave stuff
+* get fun notifications
+* chat?
+* no nazis
+* no algorithmic feeds
+* not a customer support and marketing platform for big brands

 [Deploy to Glitch]